 Examples of Fraud

-- billing non-covered services (e.g., cosmetic) as covered items;
+- billing non-covered services (e.g., cosmetic) as other covered services

-- prescription fraud, to include Medicare Part D drugs.
+- prescription fraud and pharmaceutical diversion to include Medicare Part D